ubuntu/ubuntu-project-docs/docs/reference/exception-UbuntuAdvantageToolsUpdates.rst

       on HWE kernels kvm
    -  upgrade path testing from previous LTS version of ubuntu-advantage-tools to current release -proposed pkg
-   -  regular (non-lts) release manual test run or lxd.container and lxd.vm (e.g. eoan)
+   -  regular (non-lts) release manual test run on lxd.container and lxd.vm (e.g. eoan)
-   -  azure Canonical cloud image
-   -  azure Ubuntu PRO cloud image

 The test case should be developed as a part of each resolved bug or new feature.
 This way testing is straightforward and clear as to what is